Multivariate type G Mat\'ern stochastic partial differential equation random fields: Normal inverse Gaussian fields

 \begin{prop} The CF of a stationary solution $\mv{\proc}$ to \eqref{eq:general}, evaluated at $\mv{s}$, where the driving noise is $\mv{\mathcal{N}}_4$, is $\phi_{\mv{\proc}(\mv{s})}(\mv{u}) = \prod_{k=1}^p \phi_k(\mv{u})$ where

-Here $\mv{v}_{k,\mv{t}} = [\BMi_{1k} G_1(\mv{s},\mv{t}), \BMi_{2k} G_2(\mv{s},\mv{t}), \ldots, \BMi_{pk} G_p(\mv{s},\mv{t}) ]^T$, $\mv{\BMi} = \mv{\BM}^{-1}$, and
+Here $\mv{v}_{k,\mv{t}} = [\BMi_{1k} G_1(\mv{s},\mv{t}), \BMi_{2k} G_2(\mv{s},\mv{t}), \ldots, \BMi_{pk} G_p(\mv{s},\mv{t}) ]^{\trsp}$, $\mv{\BMi} = \mv{\BM}^{-1}$, and

-\end{prop} The following example illustrates the effect of the shape parameter $\theta$ on the multivariate marginal distributions of the type-G$_4$ model.
+\end{prop} The following example illustrates the effect of the shape parameter $\theta$ on the multivariate marginal distributions of the type G$_4$ model.

-\begin{example} Let $\mv{x}(\mv{s})$ be a type-G$_4$ bivariate NIG Mat\'ern-SPDE field with the same parameters as in Figure~\ref{fig1}.
-For the driving noise, we let $\mu_1 = \gamma_2 = 1$ and $\mu_2 = \gamma_1 = -1$.
-Figure~\ref{fig:simmarg} shows bivariate marginal distributions of the resulting field for different values of $\theta$ in the dependence matrix \eqref{eq:matern2}, computed using Proposition~\ref{thm:charf}.
+\begin{example} Let $\mv{x}(\mv{s})$ be a type G$_4$ bivariate NIG Mat\'ern-SPDE field with the same parameters as in Figure \ref{fig1}.
+For the driving noise, we let $\mu_1 = \gamma_2 = 1$, $\mu_2 = \gamma_1 = -1$, and $\nignu = 0.9$.
+Figure \ref{fig:simmarg} shows bivariate marginal distributions of the resulting field for different values of $\theta$ in the dependence matrix \eqref{eq:matern2}, computed using Proposition \ref{thm:charf}.
 Recall that $\rho$ determines the cross-correlations between $x_1(\mv{s})$ and $x_2(\mv{s})$ whereas $\theta$ determines the shape of the bivariate marginal distributions, but does not affect the covariance function.
-Thus, all six examples have the same cross-covariance function, which is shown in Figure~\ref{fig1}.
+Thus, all six examples have the same correlation function, which is shown in Figure \ref{fig1}.
 The case $\theta = 0$ corresponds to a lower-triangular operator matrix, and $\theta = \arctan(\rho)$ corresponds to an upper-triangular operator matrix. \end{example}

-As discussed in Section~\ref{sec:nongauss}, the simpler type-G constructions have similar flexibility of the marginal distributions, but much lower flexibility in terms of conditional distributions.
-In particular, we showed that the simpler constructions have asymptotically Gaussian kriging predictions.
-The following example illustrates how different the predictive distributions can be for the four constructions.
+As discussed in Section \ref{sec:nongauss}, the simpler type G constructions have similar flexibility of the marginal distributions, but lower flexibility in terms of conditional distributions.
+The following example illustrates how different the predictive distributions can be.